-This Appendix B on Quantification for Tree Planting Projects consists of a Summary of Quantification Steps, followed by a longer section entitled Quantification Methods and Examples, which provides a more detailed walk-though of quantification methods using a sample project.
+This Appendix B on Quantification for Tree Planting Projects consists of a Summary of Quantification Steps, followed by a longer section entitled Quantification Methods and Examples, which provides a more detailed walk-though of quantification methods using examples.

-We are developing spreadsheet tools that will make using these methods as easy as possible.
+The Registry will provide spreadsheet tools that will make using these methods as easy as possible.
 Users will enter required data in the spreadsheet tool, and the tool will perform the necessary calculations from that data and from tables built into the spreadsheet.
-We are testing those spreadsheets now and will post them as soon as possible.